FAA issues safety alert on 5G interference to aircraft

 The FAA bulletin said pilots should remind passengers to place any 5G device into airplane mode or switch them off during flight, and to notify the agency of any signs of interference.

-The new 5G spectrum can become operational on Dec.
-5. The Federal Communications Commission awarded wireless network providers access to the radio bands in a February auction.
+The new 5G spectrum, called C-Band, can become operational on Dec.
+5. The FCC awarded wireless network providers access to the radio bands in a February auction.

+“The FCC is committed to continuing to work with its federal partners to simultaneously preserve air safety and advance the deployment of new technologies that promote American consumer and business needs,” the agency said in a statement.

-The FCC and CTIA, a trade group representing the wireless industry, didn’t immediately respond to requests for comment.
-CTIA has said that the radio frequencies aren’t the ones used by radar altimeters and they shouldn’t cause interference if the aviation devices are properly designed.
+CTIA, a trade group representing the wireless industry, said that active 5G networks using the same spectrum band work safely in 40 countries.
+The group said the issue has been studied by agencies around the world, including the FCC, who’ve considered submissions from the aviation industry.

 The FAA bulletin said there have been no confirmed reports of interference.